- PM Particulate Matter

 Patented HI-eSCR features include an exclusive Urea dosing control system (based on a network of integrated sensors that monitor any excess in NOx and Ammonia) and a thermally-insulated high-turbulence mixer, that allow homogeneous urea hydrolysis and full emission compliance.

 NOx abatement is provided by SCR only.
-This ensures more simplicity, no additional encumbrance, less energy dispersion, and easier servicing.
+This ensures more simplicity, no additional encumbrance, less energy dispersion and easier servicing.
 Optimized temperature in the combustion chamber reduces fuel consumption and particulate generation, so lowering emissions without efficiency loss.
 Excellent transient response also maximizes productivity.
-No forced/parked regeneration avoids downtime.

-HI-eSCR is a EGR free solution that provides top-class vehicle uptime.
-Low PM rate makes DPF passive regeneration enough, and this eliminates active and forced/parked regeneration temperature peaks and the consequent danger of fire.
-Low wear and best in class maintenance intervals (up to 600.000 km s, depending on the mission) also reduce operating costs.
+HI-eSCR is a maintenance-free, "fit&forget" solution that provides top-class vehicle uptime.
+Low PM rate makes DPF unnecessary, and this widens engine application range – since it eliminates active regeneration temperature peaks and the consequent danger of fire.
+Low wear and long maintenance intervals (up to 600 hours, depending on mission) also reduce operating costs.

 HI-eSCR is a breakthrough FPT Industrial technology (based on more than 10 years experience in the SCR field) whose reliability is demonstrated by over 650,000 units produced to date.
-System simplification (no EGR / no forced regeneration) also minimize technical stops and improves durability.
+The absence of DPF makes the system simple, also minimizing technical stops and improving durability.

 No EGR and no DPF mean reduced after-treatment system size, no increase in cooling requirements and low impact on vehicle architecture.
 This allows the use of existing body-in-whites (with considerable cost savings) and makes engine installation and maintenance easier.